AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * [Creating Time-To-Leave Prediction Model](HighValueProjectTutorials/CreatingTimeToLeavePredictionModel.md)

-  * No need to add new content; the model can use existing content to optimize your game.
+  * No need to add new content; the model can use existing content to optimize your games.

   * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

 * [Creating Probability-To-Leave Prediction Model](HighValueProjectTutorials/CreatingProbabilityToLeavePredictionModel.md)

-  * No need to add new content; the model can use existing content to optimize your game.
+  * No need to add new content; the model can use existing content to optimize your games.

   * Minimal implementation takes a minimum of 30 minutes using DataPredict™.